If you’re looking for automated tax calculation where you don’t need to define the rates, use Stripe Tax.

 In both cases, no tax is calculated on the invoice.

-In the case where the customer is liable for the tax (i.e., under the reverse-charge procedure within EU VAT), set the exemption status to
+In the case where the customer is liable for the tax (that is, under the reverse-charge procedure within EU VAT), set the exemption status to

 reverse.
 The invoice and receipt PDF includes the text “Reverse charge”.